 ssh -V

-Start and Enable the SSH Server
+Start and Enable sshd.service

-Start the SSH Daemon
+Enable and Start the SSH Daemon

-sudo systemctl enable sshd --now
+sudo systemctl enable --now sshd.service

 Verify SSH Service Status